tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/lucene-query-syntax-in-azure-search.md

  Both Lucene and simple query syntax are functionally similar for [Wildcard search](#bkmk_wildcard) and [Boolean operators](#bkmk_boolean).
 The sections on wildcard search and boolean operators are mostly the same for both syntax.

-## Designate the Lucene query parser for query execution
+## Invoke Lucene query parser

  Use the `queryType` search parameter to specify which parser to use.
-Valid values include `simple|full`, with `simple` as the default.
+Valid values include `simple|full`, with `simple` as the default, and `full` for Lucene.

-For details about specifying query parameter, see [Search Documents &#40;Azure Search Service REST API&#41;](search-documents.md).
+For details about specifying query parameters, see [Search Documents &#40;Azure Search Service REST API&#41;](search-documents.md).
 Refer to the [Example](#bkmk_example) at the end of this page for an illustration of how to structure the request.

 ##  <a name="bkmk_fields"></a> Field-scoped queries
  You can specify a `fieldname:searchterm` construction to define a fielded query operation, where the field is a single word, and the search term is also a single word or a phrase, optionally with boolean operators.
 Some examples include the following: